matteoxpo/T11D17/README.md

 There was something about a singly linked list on one of the sheets.
 You should find out more about this list and memory allocation for it as well. \
 You also have to remember to solve the last working polynomial from the file and assign the status "open" to the door with that ordinal number in the array after its sorting and primary output.

 ***== Quest 2 received.
-Develop an src/polynomial.c program that takes a line with a polynomial as input data, e.g. -5*x^6+3*x^2-x+7, splits it into tokens, uses them to form the elements of a singly linked list, and performs the necessary calculations.
+Develop an src/polynomial.c program that takes a line with a polynomial as input data, e.g. `-5*x^6+3*x^2-x+7`, splits it into tokens, uses them to form the elements of a singly linked list, and performs the necessary calculations.
 The answer is output to stdout.
 You do not have to enter the argument manually; you can set it as a constant with a value of three.
 You can find a clue for polynomial's implementation as a list in the materials folder.
 Add functions for working with the list separately.
 The materials folder also contains a polynomial that needs to be solved.
 Its answer is the ordinal number of the door in the sorted array that has to receive the status "open", in the src/dmanager_module.c program after sorting and output.
 The program should be built using a Makefile.
 Stage name: polynomial.
 The executable file should be located in the build folder at the root of the repository.
-It should be named Quest_2. ==***
+It should be named Quest_2.
+This quest will also be checked for memory leaks and the style norm. ==***

 ***LOADING...***